 Eastman closely monitors the laws and regulations that affect our products.
-Eastman has a pledge to adhere to the Responsible Care® Product Safety Code, which drives continual improvement in chemical management.
+We pledge to adhere to the Responsible Care® Product Safety Code, which drives continual improvement in chemical management.

-Eastman promotes risk-based decisions that are fully grounded in high quality science.
-Eastman goes beyond regulatory requirements to give consumers confidence in the safety of the products they use and rely on every day.
-Eastman’s commitment to being responsible stewards of people and the environment can be seen through our compliance and advocacy efforts, including, but not limited to:
+Eastman promotes risk-based decisions that are fully grounded in high-quality science, and we go beyond regulatory requirements to give consumers confidence in the safety of the products they use and rely on every day.
+Our commitment to being responsible stewards of people and the environment can be seen through our compliance and advocacy efforts, including but not limited to:

-Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA) - Eastman supports implementation of the LCSA amendments to the Toxic Substances Control Act (TSCA), insomuch as it is fully grounded in high quality science and risk-based decisions.
-Promoting timely market entry of new chemicals which have undergone a comprehensive risk evaluation is critical to the success of the new law.
-Eastman supports the U.S. Environmental Protection Agency as it endeavors to restore consumer, government and value chain confidence in the safe management of chemicals
+Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA): Eastman supports implementation of the LCSA amendments to the Toxic Substances Control Act (TSCA), insomuch as it is fully grounded in high-quality science and risk-based decisions.
+Promoting timely market entry of new chemicals that have undergone a comprehensive risk evaluation is critical to the success of the new law.
+Eastman supports the U.S. Environmental Protection Agency as it endeavors to restore consumer, government and value chain confidence in the safe management of chemicals.

-Canadian Chemicals Management Plan - In addition to the complying with the regulations set forth in the Canadian Environmental Protection Act, 1999, Eastman fully supports the implementation of risk management activities established in the Chemicals Management Plan (CMP), insomuch as they are fully grounded in high quality science and risk-based decisions.
+Canadian Chemicals Management Plan: In addition to complying with the regulations set forth in the Canadian Environmental Protection Act, 1999, Eastman fully supports the implementation of risk management activities established in the Chemicals Management Plan (CMP), insomuch as they are fully grounded in high-quality science and risk-based decisions.
 Eastman has proactively provided intended use and exposure data of our products to Environment Canada to promote risk-based chemicals management decisions.